adobe/butler/README.md

     	The http timeout, in seconds, for GET requests to obtain the butler configuration file. (default 10) -log.level string
     	The butler log level.
-Log levels are: debug, info, warn, error, fatal, panic. (default "info") -version
+Log levels are: debug, info, warn, error, fatal, panic. (default "info") -s3.region string
+    	The S3 Region that the config file resides.
+  -version
     	Print version information.